mirlindm/Dragons-of-Mugloar/README.md

 The Kingdom of Mugloar has noticeably changed over the short time of just a few years – it was not long ago when the state officials introduced a skilled dragon trainer to the country’s payroll to train the scaly beasts to protect our lands against invading knights, hungry for royal hands in marriage – princess or miscellaneous.
 The dragon trainer was successful in fending off the knights and making dragons commonplace in the Mugloarian everyday...

+## How it works, briefly...

+- Upon application start, user can either begin to play or check out game instructions.
+- When the game is started, user's stats are displayed on the screen (score, lives and gold) and they change accordingly.
+- User can restart the game by clicking on the Restart button or refreshing the browser.
+- User can view the shop and purchase an item (Healing Potion in this case, as purchasing other items is not supported so far).
+- A list of challenges/ads are shown on the screen for the user to tackle:
+    - Ads are filtered/Hints are given to the user:
+    1. Ads containing gibberish messages or id-s are not taken into consideration
+    2. Ads with rewards equal to and higher than 140 are deemed as Traps (observed pattern)
+    3. Hints are given to the user on which ads to solve, based on ads' properties (reward, probability, etc.)

+- User gets a warning when the number of lives is 1, so that a Healing Potion from the shop can be purchased
+- User gets a success notification when the score reaches 1000!
+- Game is over when there are no more lives remaining and a new game begins shortly after.

 ## Application Structure

     MUGOLAR_UI